 Are you a boxer or athlete?
 If so, wearing a mouth guard comes completely naturally to you.
-In the more likely scenario that you are not a boxer or athlete, you should still consider wearing a nightguard from a dentist near you.
+In the more likely scenario that you are not a boxer or athlete, you should still consider wearing a nightguard from a dentist in Kitchener.
 This simple device can protect and preserve your dental and general health in several ways.
 Here are a few reasons to wear a nightguard.

 Nightguards near you will protect your teeth from sleep bruxism